visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 easily perceive SRE work as an *interruption* to those tasks.
 This is a common misconception.
 SRE is an important aspect to a successful product and project on par with any other major development work.
-It is part of what is involved in keeping the software working and useful tool in our customer's workflows not only here at LLNL, likely VisIt_'s biggest customer, but wherever in DOE/DOD and elsewhere in the world VisIt_ is used.
+It is part of what is involved in keeping the software working and a useful tool in our customer's workflows not only here at LLNL, likely VisIt_'s biggest customer, but wherever in DOE/DOD and elsewhere in the world VisIt_ is used.